Recover, Re-imagine, Revitalise, Rebound

 Council will continue to engage with the local community, collaborate with the business community and advocate to state and local governments, ensuring the best outcomes for the Central Coast.

-The draft Economic Recovery and Resilience Framework and the revised Draft Economic Development Strategy were presented to Council on the 9 June 2020.
-These plans will go on Public Exhibition commencing Monday 22 June 2020.
+The draft Economic Recovery and Resilience Framework and the revised Draft Economic Development Strategy were presented to Council on the 9 June 2020 and were endorsed for public exhibition.

 View the Draft Economic Recovery and Resilience Framework